rohitraie18/rohitraie18/README.md

 - 👀 I’m interested in Full stack developmenmt
 - 🌱 I’m currently learning BCA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me rohitraie7@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact:
+- ⚡ Fun fact: I am funny

 <!---
 rohitraie18/rohitraie18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.